Top 9 interior design styles to choose from-which one is yours?

 Textures: Natural wood, natural stone, white painted walls

-Statement piece: Simple built-in furniture that follows the shape of the space
+Statement piece: Our interior designers recommend simple built-in furniture that follows the shape of the space

 Photo: Courtesy of Pella Hedeby

 Scandi: Similar as minimal style scandi has its roots in simplicity, however, there is a great appreciation of nature and natural materials as well as a yearning for cosiness and comfort.

 Colours: White, light brown, green